List of Donkey Kong characters: Characteristics

-The original Donkey Kong is a large, enraged gorilla, which Miyamoto said was "nothing too evil or repulsive", and Mario's pet.
-Miyamoto has also named "Beauty and the Beast" and the 1933 film King Kong as influences for the character.
-The name was derived by Miyamoto from "stubborn ape": Miyamoto used "donkey" to convey "stubborn" in English; while "Kong" was simply to imply him being a "large ape."
+The original Donkey Kong is a large and angry gorilla, which Miyamoto said was "nothing too evil or repulsive", and Mario's pet.
+Miyamoto has also named "Beauty and the Beast" and King Kong as influences for the character.
+The name was derived by Miyamoto from "stubborn ape": Miyamoto used "donkey" to convey "stubborn" in English, while "Kong" was simply to imply him being a "large ape".

 Donkey Kong Country portrays Cranky as the original Donkey Kong character featured in the 1981 arcade game.
 The character retains his stubborn nature and has become an aged, sharp-minded, and disparaging video game veteran who throughout the games distributes advice and useful items.
 64 portrays him as an alchemist.
 He is currently voiced by Takashi Nagasako.
 As his name implies, Cranky is perpetually bitter about many things and complains about them to anyone who gives him even the slightest acknowledgment.
 He is mostly angry about the state of modern video games, once going so far as to complain about how many bits and bytes are used up to simply animate his swinging beard.
 Every time he sees any such thing he seems to fondly recall his heyday in which he was an 8-bit character.

 In other media

 The Saturday Supercade is the character's first role in a television series.
 In it, Donkey Kong (voiced by Soupy Sales) has escaped from the circus and Mario (voiced by Peter Cullen) and Pauline (voiced by Judy Strangis) are chasing the ape.
 As with the original game, Donkey Kong will often grab Pauline and Mario has to save her.

 Cranky was a regular on the Donkey Kong Country animated series.
 He is still as bitter as in the games, but without his fourth wall-breaking comments.
 His cabin is where the Crystal Coconut, a mystical artifact that predicted DK would become the future ruler of Kongo Bongo Island (as DK Island was called on the series), is kept.
 Often, Cranky mixes potions, somewhat prefiguring his Donkey Kong 64 role.
 He was voiced by Aron Tager, and by Ryūsei Nakao in the Japanese dub of the TV series.

 A 2007 documentary, The King of Kong: A Fistful of Quarters, chronicles the competitive following for the arcade version of Donkey Kong.

 The original arcade version of Donkey Kong is the last villain of the 2015 film Pixels.

-Cranky Kong will appear in the upcoming animated film The Super Mario Bros.
+Cranky Kong appears in the animated film The Super Mario Bros.
 Movie, voiced by Fred Armisen.
+In the film, he is depicted as the ruler of the Jungle Kingdom and leader of the Kong Army.
+Like in Donkey Kong 64, he is depicted as Donkey Kong's father instead of his grandfather.
+He is also shown to be disappointed with Donkey Kong as a person.